Best States for Young Professionals 2026: All 50 Ranked

 #2: New Hampshire

-New Hampshire's weakest area for this ranking is transportation at 35.9, but the weights for young professionals put less emphasis on that category.
+New Hampshire's weakest area for this ranking is outdoor access at 43.0, but the weights for young professionals put less emphasis on that category.
 Unemployment: 2.8%.
 Violent crime: 110/100K.
 Life expectancy: 79.2 years.

 Utah's weakest area for this ranking is livability at 22.6, but the weights for young professionals put less emphasis on that category.
 Unemployment: 3.2%.
 Violent crime: 228/100K.
 Life expectancy: 79.4 years.